joe019/Extending-SDN-functionalities-of-ns-3/docs/implementation.md

 	<div class="col-12 col-sm-2"></div>
 	<div class="col-12 col-sm-8">
 	    <img src="{{ site.baseurl }}/images/screenshot.png" alt="all switch one entry output">
-    <p> This is the Screenshot we can see in a single controller call flow table entries are made in all the switches in the path of the packet</p>
+    <p> In this the Screenshot we can see in a single controller call flow table entries are made in all the switches in the path of the packet.</p>
 	</div>
 	<div class="col-12 col-sm-2"></div>
 </div>